einsley1993/emm-ext-med-HD/README.md

-# An empirical heart disease example
+# Empirical example using CANTOS data
 The code and output for Section 5 in "Effect Measure Modification by Covariates in Mediation: Extending Regression-Based Causal Mediation Analysis"

 Author: Yi Li